Waldemar-DataScience/Customers-Segmentation/README.md

 1. *Data Preparation* contains all data manipulation using pandas library to aggregate relevant data.

-2. *Clustering* preform training machine learning model.
-Elbow analysis choosing what number of clusters seems to be proper and the business value of results.
+2. *Clustering* preform the training of the machine learning model.
+Elbow analysis help to choose what number of clusters seems to be proper and the business value of results.

 ### Algorithm used

 1. K Nearest Neighbours Clustering

 ### Summary

 The number of 8 clusters seem to be the best.
 5 of them seems to be outliers.
 The sixth is the most common group of small clients but I selected also  two clusters of clients who buy more frequent or have the larger mean invoices.
 They seems to be most valuable target of marketing campaigns.